metal3d/ShareThis/README.md

 ## Some notes about the container and the versions

-- The "main" branch is packaged in the registry on each push.
-So the ":main" tag is always up to date.
+- The "latest" branch is packaged in the registry on each release.
+So the ":latest" tag is always up-to-date and related to the "stable" version (the latest tag).
 - Because the "`AutoUpdate`" directive is set to `registry`, the container is updated on each start.
 You can change this behavior, see below.
-- A relase is created to freeze a version.
-So you can change "`:latest`" or a specific version in the `webdav.container` file if you need it.
+- A release is created on each "main" update, so you can change the image tag to "`:main`" to be on bleeding edge version.
+- Or, of course, you may specify a fixed version like "v1.0.0" to keep a working version without any surprise.

 > **Each time you want to change the file in `~/.config/containers/sytemd/` directory, you need to run the `systemctl --user daermon-reload` command.**

+## How to uninstall?

 To remove the service: